Sunwood-ai-labs/HarmonAI_III/docs/README.en.md

 ## 🌿 Environment Setup

-To set up the HarmonAI III environment, follow these steps:
+Follow these steps to set up the HarmonAI III environment:

 1. Create a virtual environment:
    ```bash